GO BEYOND IN THE STUDIO...

 Why RAW through PS?

 My training focusses on going beyond the norm to achieve the very best in fine art digital photography.
-That's why, in the studio, I like to open-up the incredible capabilities of digital imaging's most potent software to my clients.
+That's why, in the studio, I like to open-up the incredible capabilities of digital imaging's most potent software.
+Here's a breakdown of what I like to offer...

 An ideal Bridge...